pnoll1/osmand_map_creation/README.md

 # Sources
 Osm format sources prior to merge are supplied.
 The merged file is not supplied since its larger Github's max file size.
-Osmium merge is used to merge supplied sources with latest washington extract before being compiled to OSMAND format.
+Osmium merge is used to merge supplied sources with latest state extract before being compiled to OSMAND format.
 # License
 ODBL 1.0